top of page

 Artificial Intelligence in Editing

-Thanks to AI technology, editors now have really powerful tools to help them do better work faster.
-The trouble is there are so many AI editing tools out there that it can be overwhelming.
-In this article, we'll take a look at the four AI editing tools I recommend the most—ChatGPT, editGPT, Perplexity, and Claude—and see what they have to offer modern editors.
-I'll break down their key features, user experiences, pros and cons, and pricing so you can make an informed decision about which tools are right for you.
+Thanks to advances in AI editing tools, editors now have powerful technology to help them streamline copyediting and content editing tasks.
+The trouble is there are so many AI editing options out there that it can be overwhelming.
+In this article, we'll review the four AI editing tools I recommend the most—ChatGPT, editGPT, NotebookLM, and Claude—and see what they have to offer modern editors.
+I'll break down their key features, user experiences, pros and cons, and pricing so you can make an informed decision about which ones are right for you.

 1. ChatGPT

-ChatGPT is the most popular and versatile AI chatbot.
+ChatGPT is among the best AI editing tools available because of its versatility.
 Think of it as an AI Swiss Army knife.
-It offers editors numerous opportunities to incorporate it into their workflows, making it an indispensable tool for the modern editor.
+It offers editors numerous opportunities to incorporate it into their workflows, from copyediting to content editing to fact-checking, making it an indispensable tool for the modern editor.

 Key Editing Features